-The Wayback Machine webcrawled RealMeme in April, 2005 after RealMeme was featured on Slashdot.org and drew 20,000 viewers.
-In late 2005, about 200 Google IP addresses descended on RealMeme and thoroughly ransacked it.
-I assume that a Google employee noticed my heavy data-mining of DejaNews, traced my website and sent an internal email.
+The Wayback Machine webcrawled RealMeme in April, 2005 after it was featured on Slashdot.org and drew 20,000 viewers.
+In late 2005, about 200 Google IP addresses descended on RealMeme and ransacked it.
+I assume that a Google employee sent an internal email about my heavy data-mining of DejaNews, as the logins were almost simultaneous.

-A few days later I received email from Bruno Bowden, an engineering lead at Google, admiring RealMeme, etc. We traded a couple of emails and I thought nothing of it.
+A few days later I received email about RealMeme from Bruno Bowden, a Google engineering lead.
+We traded a couple of emails and I thought nothing of it.
 The next year he notified me about the Google Trends tool, probably around the launch date of May, 2006.

 I was running tens of thousands of queries against Dejanews to build time-series graphs and eventually Google set a limit of 200 queries per IP address.
 But I just added an "IPCONFIG" call into my data-miner and kept going.
 I'm pretty sure I was the cause of this:

-I met Bruno two years later and he gave me a tour of Google Headquarters.
-We met for a couple hours, had lunch, talked about data mining the internet and various issues.
-But I suspect I'm somewhat of an embarrassment for him as he may have presented Google Trends as his own idea.
+Two years later, Bruno gave me a tour of Google Headquarters.
+We had lunch, talked about data mining, data misuse, trend analysis.
+But I suspect I may be an embarrassment as he may have presented Google Trends as his own idea.